-Temp -- plus 36F
+Temp -- plus 36F Wind -- 3-5 mph

-In mid March the temperature got up to the mid 40's and everything began to get soft and/or melt.
+In mid-March the temperature got up to the mid 40's and everything began to get soft and/or melt.
 That lasted 4 days, enough to get a good melt started.
 Then it snowed for 4 days and then the temperature dropped into the 20's and whatever was melted froze into a solid sheet of ice.
 Novosibirsk became a huge ice skating rink with people slippin' and slidin' from площадь Ленинa (Ploshad Lenina) Lenin Plaza at the city center to площадь Марксa (Ploshad Marksa) Plaza Marx at the left bank Metro terminus.

 It stayed that way for a week or so and then we hit the 30's and the ice began to get really slick with a sheen of water on it.
 Then last week the snow came again and we were back to the high 20's.
-Finally this week we have had 3 days of high 30's and the water is flowing again. below is our office driveway with the ice partially melted (about a foot thick) and the water flowing from beneath it.
+Finally this week we have had 3 days of high 30's and the water is flowing again.
+Below is our office driveway with the ice partially melted (about a foot thick) and the water flowing from beneath it.

-It is interesting to contemplate the various things that have been contributed to the water that now splashed from passing cars and collects in puddles that you must traverse on the way to and from.
+It is interesting to contemplate the various things that have been contributed to the water that now splashes from passing cars and collects in puddles that you must traverse on the way to and from.
 Surely it contains the auto component, the dog component, the trash component, the human component, and whatever is actually seeping up from the ground as it mixes with the flowing surface water.

 Another contemplation is the question of, "where does it all go?"
 The storm-drain system is full of the sand they spread on the ice for traction and as Sister Woodhouse can attest, it is full of a lot of trash as well.
 You remember that she was the one who stepped into an open storm drain one night while leaving our house on her way with Sister Boggs and a recent convert, Anya, to English Club.
 There WAS enough room for her to go down past her waist, but I can see the trash piled up in there to stop the water.
 So where does it go?
 There is no sign that it flows in any systematic way to the river.
 The drains don't work.
 Closer to the office we DID see several sink holes that formed last spring and there was significant water flowing underground there to create quite a hole.
 The ground must be saturated pretty quickly, and evaporation is a little slow; a mystery.

-If you aren't fast enough across the street or watching carefully you get some of that interesting water on your nice clean пальто (palto) and I'm sure it will eat a hole in it before I get home.
+If you aren't fast enough getting across the street or watching carefully you get some of that interesting water on your nice clean пальто (palto) and I'm sure it will eat a hole in it before I get home.

-But for Russians, and particularly Siberians, any hint of sun and thaw is time for a bar-b-q and shish-ka-bob is the order of the day.
+But for Russians, and particularly Siberians, any hint of sun and thaw is time for a bar-b-q and shish-kebab is the order of the day.
 They call it шашлык (sashlik and it is usually beef and veggies on a steel rod cooked over coals.
 Very ethnic.

 The melt is what the Siberians hate almost as much as the winter.
 The good thing about winter is that it is not so messy.
 The bad thing is that it's "DARN COLD".
 The bad thing about the melt is the mess.
 The good thing is that summer is coming and there is hope for a time to thaw out and rest up for the next winter.